 SMEs already get too many emails that are easily lost or deleted.
 Overloading SMEs with multiple emails frustrates them because they don’t know which are the most current, especially if they’re trying to respond from an airplane, client site, or conference.
 RFP automation software that streamlines the RFP process provides a personalized dashboard of the most current action items.
 Most importantly, it gives SMEs a single source of truth to eliminate confusion, and they’ll thank you for protecting their inbox.

 A proposal team should be able to complete 70-80% of a response using an RFP Content Library (see tips 3 and 5).
 Then set up SMEs as reviewers to save time and avoid having them answer the same question multiple times.

 With the right RFP automation software, you can reduce the burden on SMEs with functionality such as robust search options, marketing-approved templates, and targeted action items.
 One important reminder: SMEs—like many of us—are resistant to change.
 Any change you make—even if it’s being done to simplify their lives—has to be quick to learn and to show value.
 Don’t hesitate to kick off the RFP process with a quick 30-minute training session and a one-page how-to guide for easy reference.

-If you’re already using RFP automation software, then take full advantage of the RFP answer library.
+If you’re already using RFP automation software, then take full advantage of the RFP Content Library.
 When you get an answer from an SME, add it to the database immediately.
 SMEs will remember that they have already answered a question.
 They see asking them to repeat an answer as a lack of respect for their time.
 It’s better to have them review the answer for accuracy than to start with a blank page.